 \subsection{Instantiations}

 Now we instantiate the general result given by Theorem~\ref{thm:main} with various choices of the underlying condenser and compare the obtained parameters.
 First, we consider two extreme cases, namely, a non-explicit optimal condenser with zero overhead (i.e., extractor) and then a non-explicit optimal condenser with zero loss (i.e., lossless condenser) and then consider how known explicit constructions can approach the obtained bounds.
-We remark that the \emph{sampling rate}, as defined in \cite{ref:EGH07}, of these instantiations (i.e., the maximum number of tests any individual is included in) is $O(1/D)$ fraction of the number of tests.
+A summary of the results is given in Table~\ref{tab:results}.